 Jesse Bockstedt Professor of Information Systems & Operations Management

 Marketing expert focused upon methodologies and frameworks for predicting customer behavior to better understand firm-level outcomes

-Jagdish N. Sheth Charles H. Kellstadt Professor of Business
+Jagdish N. Sheth Charles H. Kellstadt Chaired Professor of Marketing

 Globally known for scholarly contributions in consumer behavior, relationship marketing, competitive strategy, and geopolitical analysis